DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 A background process starts that scans through the mounted import directory, and does the following:

-- Each Excel file is parsed for a header row that has TokenID, ImageID, and ScannedFileName.
+- Each Excel file is parsed for a header row that has TokenID, ImageID, and InputFileName.
 - If there are any Excel files that do not have a header row, an error is generated and appears on the screen, and files are not imported.
 - If the same ScannedFileName is listed in multiple Excel files, the newest file is used by preference.
 - The ScannedFileName is expected to be just the file name (e.g., no folder path).